imprisonedmind/skuld/docs/releasing-brew.md

 - Users can `brew upgrade skuld`.

 Notes
-- `license :cannot_represent` is acceptable in a tap for a proprietary license (see this repo’s LICENSE).
-For Homebrew/core, an OSI-approved license is required.
+- License: MIT (OSI-approved).
+Homebrew/core requires an OSI-approved license.
-- Keep the test non‑network and deterministic (we call `sync today --test`).
+- Keep the test non‑network and deterministic (we call `--help`).